merenlab/anvio.org/tutorials/binning-popgen-oral-microbiome/index.md

 tar -xvf BINNING_POPGEN_TUTORIAL.tar.gz && cd BINNING_POPGEN_TUTORIAL/
 ```

 You should now be inside the datapack directory on your terminal.
-The directory should contain 3 databases -- the contigs database containing the co-assembly of the 5 time-series tongue metagenomes from one individual (`T-B-M`), the profile database containing the mapping data from 20 tongue metagenome samples (from the same `T-B-M` individual as well as three others), and an auxiliary database with lots of extra info related to the mapping (which we will use later).
+The directory should contain 3 databases -- the {% include ARTIFACT name="contigs-db" text="contigs database" %} containing the co-assembly of the 5 time-series tongue metagenomes from one individual (`T-B-M`), the {% include ARTIFACT name="profile-db" text="profile database" %} containing the mapping data from 20 tongue metagenome samples (from the same `T-B-M` individual as well as three others), and an auxiliary database with lots of extra info related to the mapping (which we will use later).

 ### An initial look at the co-assembly